City-of-Vantaa-SmartLab/Mobiilinutakortti/frontend/README.md

 # Mobiilinutakortti frontend

-The frontend directory includes the frontend side code for Mobiilinutakortti app.
+The frontend for Mobiilinutakortti app.
+This is the part used by the juniors and their guardians.

-Frontend is build using React (running on port 3000 by default).

 ## System Requirements: